akkartik/facebook-group-search/README.md

 ## Do intial fetch / indexing of Facebook group posts
 Run ````coffee fetch_posts.coffee````

-As long as you leave the program, it'll fetch new posts/comments every 30 minutes.
+As long as you leave the program running, it'll fetch new posts/comments every 30 minutes.

 ## Run queries.